trentonhicks/blog/posts/testimony.md

 But he said to me, “My grace is sufficient for you, for my power is made perfect in weakness.”
 Therefore I will boast all the more gladly of my weaknesses, so that the power of Christ may rest upon me.
 :::

 The most rewarding experiences of my life have been beyond my natural ability and preferred comfort level.
 Get involved in things where you know you'll need God's help.
 This will increase your faith, grace, and fulfillment.
 One example from my life is volunteering to teach in the children's ministry at church.
 I haven't had a lot of experience with children and by no means am I an extrovert.
 In fact, I think my social skills need quite a lot of work.
-However, every time I serve with the kids I sense the precense of God strongly in the room.
+However, every time I serve with the kids I sense the presence of God strongly in the room.
 God loves children and so do I. It doesn't matter if you don't have what it takes.
 God will use you if you are humble and willing.

 ## Conclusion